pedrolopes951/Jewels/Readme.txt

-# Project Name: Jewel Match Game
+# Jewel Match Game

 ## Overview
 This project is a match-three puzzle game where players swap jewels to match three or more of the same kind in a row or column.
-The objective is to score as many points as possible within a set time limit.
+The objective is to score as many points as possible within a set time limit of 1 min.

 ## Features
-- Grid-based match-three puzzle mechanics
+- Grid-based match-three puzzle mechanics.
-- Time-limited gameplay with customizable duration
+- Time-limited gameplay.
-- Scoring system based on the number of jewels matched
+- Scoring system based on the number of jewels matched.
-- Dynamic difficulty adjustment based on gameplay progression
-- Restart and exit options post-gameplay
+- Restart and exit options post-gameplay.

+## Future Features
+- Sound based clicking and matching
+- Tracking of max points per player
+- Improve "Gravity" motion of jewels that get matched ...

 ## How to Play
 1. Run the game executable.